How Michael Helps Clients

 He is also actively involved in litigating intellectual property disputes.
 He has litigated patent, trademark and copyright infringement cases in federal courts across the country.

 Michael’s outstanding intellectual property work is continuously recognized by peers and clients.
 Managing Intellectual Property has named Michael as an “IP Star” in multiple consecutive years.
 International Asset Management recognized Michael as “a true all-rounder” in its “Patent 1000” best-in-class listing of patent prosecution, licensing and litigation practitioners.
-And The Best Lawyers in America® has named Michael for consecutive years in its patent litigation, patent law and trademark law categories.
+And The Best Lawyers in America® has named Michael for consecutive years in its intellectual property litigation, patent litigation, patent law and trademark law categories.
 Most recently (2016), Best Lawyers in America’s “Review Guide” named Michael “Pittsburgh’s Litigation – Intellectual Property Lawyer of the Year.”

 I enjoy the interplay between law and technology – helping businesses improve their bottom line by protecting their technological investments.